 Tabz O’Brien Butcher

-Tabz provides bespoke packages of support to MEAM Approach and Fulfilling Lives areas in the North West to help them improve outcomes for people with multiple needs.
+Tabz provides support to areas within Greater Manchester Combined Authority to help them improve outcomes for people experiencing multiple disadvantage.

-Tabz has experience of developing and embedding models of best practice in co-production in services working with people with multiple and complex needs.
+Tabz has experience of developing and embedding models of best practice in co-production in services working with people facing multiple disadvantage.
 This has included through the gate work and Inspiring Change Manchester’s GROW traineeship.
 Tabz is currently a Griffin Fellow undertaking participatory action research focused on gender, co-production and systems change.

 Policy and Practice Manager (Homeless Link)

-Laura works to strengthen the link between the policy and practice elements of the coalition ensuring that our national policy is informed by the work of local MEAM Approach areas and the experiences of people with multiple needs.
+Laura works to strengthen the link between the policy and practice elements of the coalition ensuring that our national policy is informed by the work of local MEAM Approach areas and the experiences of people facing multiple disadvantage.

 Laura has experience of delivering a number of voluntary sector roles across welfare and housing advice, education support for children and young people and policy.
 Laura worked with East European Roma communities for six years before joining MEAM and previously worked for an Ethnic Minority and Traveller Achievement Service within a rural local authority.